 Does the alleged conduct justify disciplinary action (including dismissal)?

-Before beginning workplace investigations, consider whether or not if the conduct alleged is verified, you intend to discipline/counsel/take some sort of action against the employee.
-If the allegations were proven but you would not take prompt any action against the employee, then you may not need to investigate.
+Consider whether, if the conduct alleged is proven, you intend to discipline/counsel/take some sort of action against the employee.
+If the allegations were proven but you would not take any action against the employee, then you may not need to investigate.